 The updates just keep coming!

-Things are moderately better with my new iPad, which was a birthday present hence the purchase despite the cost.
+Things are moderately better with my iPad, which was a birthday present hence the purchase despite the cost.
 At least it has the ability to cope with the constant torrent of updates.
 However when some apps are updated, they are designed to be optimised on the latest operating systems but updates will also be offered to those running previous versions and offer little in the way of enhancement.
-Yes you can choose not to update those apps but you constantly have to look at the red flag reminding you how many apps have updates!
+Yes you can choose not to update those apps but you constantly have to look at the red flag reminding you how many apps have updates.

 Apps have fast made what used to be a luxury, nice to have phone into a ‘can’t live without’ commodity; a pocket- sized computer with a range of facilities essential for every aspect of everyday life.
+However in order to stay functional they do need regular updates which is great if you have the broadband speed to do them.
+Living in a rural area such as this one with minimum speeds presents a problem in this respect.

 So are the updates worth it?